tddebart/BetterChat/README.md

 - If you want to open the vanilla chat windows use `left-shift` + `Enter`
 - This mod can fully be used clientside
 - Global saving of the config

+## Patch notes

+- v1.0.3
+    - fixed the chat blocking the mouse raycast even when closed

 ### Known issues